lomadapraveenreddy/Banking-System/Readme.md

-#####DBMS project

-#Clone this and change directory to Bank/

-#To run the server execute "python3 manage.py runserver"

-#The server runs on the port 8000
+# Team
+LOMADA PRAVEEN KUMAR REDDY-181CO230
+VERUPAKA YASHWANTH REDDY-181CO256

+# Instructions to launch
+1. Navigate to Bank directory
+2. execute the command python3 manage.py runserver in the terminal

+   if the port 8000 is blocked then run it on some other port using python3 manage.py runserver "port number".